xuantiep/xdeb-org/content/post/switching-from-jquery-umbrellajs.md

 In an attempt to make this site even faster loading I have switched from jQuery to [Umbrella JS](https://umbrellajs.com/).
 Umbrella is really tiny, 2.5kB when gzipped, and strongly influenced by jQuery so the switch is easy for simple scripts.
 Good information in [Porting from jQuery](https://github.com/franciscop/umbrella/blob/master/jquery.md).

-jQuery is 30 kB when gzipped and jQuery slim only 24kB so it's not a huge saving but one needs a hobby.
-I still use jQuery on most of the sites I build and maintain, far prefer using it than vanilla JavaScript.
+The front page of this site is now down to 64 kB from 85 kB with jQuery.
+It's not a huge saving but one needs a hobby.
+The site loads in 250 ms, add to that any ping time you have from your location to my server.

+I have my self hosted [Matomo analytics](https://matomo.org/) active on this site.
+Fun to see what the users are up to.
+That script is 22 kB when gzipped, does is really need to be that large?
+Seems a bit silly that it's a third of the site size.

-Umbrella includes an impressive amount of jQuery methods for it's tiny size.
+Umbrella includes an impressive amount of jQuery compatible methods for it's tiny size.
 One advantage of Umbrella over jQuery is how easy it's to use native methods.
 When Umbrella lacks a method you simple use the native one instead.
 Just remember to precede it with `.first()`, `.last()` or `.nodes`.
-[Umbrella has good documentation](https://umbrellajs.com/documentation) as well.
+Read more in the [Umbrella documentation](https://umbrellajs.com/documentation).

 As an exempel I have added both the jQuery and the Umbrella version of my script that adds a "Copy code" button to all code snippets.